20+ Student Resume Examples & Templates for All Students

 Academic CV sample made with our builder—See more CV examples here.

-The curriculum vitae (CV) is a formal document widely used by researchers and scholars when applying for academic jobs.
-An academic CV details your educational background, professional appointments, research and teaching experience, publications, grants, awards, fellowships, and other key achievements.
+An academic CV is a synopsis of your educational background, professional appointments, research and teaching experience, publications, grants, awards, fellowships, and other key achievements.
+CVs are widely used by researchers and scholars when applying for academic, scientific, or research jobs.

 A good academic CV template should include the following sections, from top to bottom: